top of page

 The project includes both renovations and additions to the existing K-12 building.
 These improvements will include:

-• A new, secure main entrance located adjacent to parking for better access and safety
+• A secure, new main entrance located adjacent to parking for better access and safety

-• A new gym with locker rooms that will serve as storm shelter for the school population
+• A new gym with locker rooms that will also serve as storm shelter

 • Paved parking lot to address the flooding and maintenance issues

-A professional facilities audit as well as numerous meetings and surveys with the community, staff, and administration have identified urgent facility needs that must be addressed.
-These needs will require a large capital investment and a bond issue is the most efficient financial and educational solution to address these needs.
+The proposed plan addresses many of the urgent needs identified during the professional facilities audit completed in 2023.
+School staff and community members also helped to identify facility needs and priorities through numerous meetings that took place throughout 2023.
+These needs will require a large capital investment and the community group ultimately decided that a bond issue is the most efficient financial and educational solution to address these needs.

 How will the bond impact my taxes?

-These calculations take into account current bond rates with existing conservative assumptions (a 25-year-bond and no valuation growth over time).
-If the bond issue passes, the Board plans to reduce the Special Building Fund and Bond Fund levies (due to existing bonds being paid off) by a total of approximately 4 cents, creating a NET LEVY IMPACT for taxpayers.
+These calculations take into account current bond rates with existing conservative assumptions, such as assuming no valuation growth over time.
+If the bond issue passes, the Board plans to reduce the Special Building Fund and Bond Fund levies because existing bonds will be paid off), creating a net levy impact for taxpayers.
 Click here to view tax tables and calculate your individual tax impact.

 What is our current and projected enrollment?

-Total enrollment has trended up over the past 10 years.
+Total enrollment has grown considerably over the past 10 years.
+We have added 50 students from our 2014 enrollment.

 Our current enrollment is greater in the elementary grades, so we project total enrollment to increase as those grades progress.